Course Approval Committee

 Course Approval Process

-- All course approvals must be submitted through the Automated Course Approval System (ACAS).
+- All course proposals must be submitted through the Automated Course Approval System (ACAS) found on Inside Seattle Colleges.
+Please use this checklist to help you through the process.

-- The Course Approval Committee Review is the 6th stage; it can take several weeks before the course approval submission reaches the Course Approval Committee Review stage.
+- Course proposals pass through 8 review stages in the ACAS.
+CAC Review is the 6th stage; note that it can take several weeks for the course proposal to reach the CAC Review stage.

-- Course outlines are not approved until all editing requests have been completed.
-So please make sure to submit your course approval submissions well in advance of the quarter that you anticipate offering the course.
+- Course outlines are approved after all editing requests have been completed.
+Please submit your course proposals well in advance of the quarter that you anticipate offering the course, to ensure that you have time to revise your course proposal.

-- If you are revising all or a large number of courses in your program, please contact Josh Whorley, Course Approval Committee (CAC) Chair, to set up a time to receive an orientation to the Seattle Central College course approval process.
-Please do not begin the revision process until you have completed the orientation.
+- If you are revising all or a large number of courses in your program, please contact Josh Whorley, CAC Chair, to set up an orientation to the Seattle Central College course approval process.
+Please complete an orientation before beginning the revision process

 CAC Review Submission Deadlines